Texas Family Code Section 6 describes several grounds for divorce in Texas.

 Confinement in Mental Hospital.
 If your spouse has been confined in a mental institution for over three years AND there is good reason to believe that he or she will never truly recover from serious mental illness, then you can apply for a divorce under this ground.

 All of these grounds, other than insupportability, are considered "fault" grounds.
 That means that you're alleging that your spouse has done something wrong and that is the reason you want to end the marriage.
-In any divorce case where you make such an allegation, your spouse has the right to defend himself/herself in court.
+In any divorce case where you make such an allegation, your spouse has the right to defend himself/herself in court and challenge the truthfulness of your allegation.
 That could result in a contested trial.
 A contested trial usually means each spouse hires his/her own lawyer.
 That, of course, results in higher legal fees, and in most cases it is just not worth it.
 The vast majority of divorces in Texas are granted based on insupportability grounds because that allegation is least likely to increase emotional tensions between the husband and the wife and therefore is least likely to increase the possibility of an expensive and time consuming legal battle.

 If you are thinking about filing for divorce, please give me a call at 512-869-0131 to discuss your personal situation.
 I will be glad to speak to you on the phone for a few minutes for no charge.
 If you want to schedule an office consultation so you can visit with me in person, the charge is only $250 for up to a one hour office consultation.